-During the nine months ended September 30, 2023, the Company accomplished several notable steps to achieve expected positive cash flows from operations, namely: (1) the Company amended its long-term debt agreement (see Note 9) to, among other changes, remove the fixed principal amortization through April 7, 2024 and, potentially, through maturity, (2) the Company received net proceeds of \$57.7 million through the issuance of shares of our common stock, par value \$0.001 per share (the "Common Stock"), Common Stock warrants and convertible promissory notes, which along with cash flows from operations, is expected to be sufficient to fund the Company's operating expenses in the months prior to achieving a free cash flow positive enterprise (3) commenced mining activities at the Nautilus Cryptomine Facility and the Company deems that it has funded all known and expected capital commitments at that facility, (4) the Company received substantially all contracted miners from the miner suppliers and has no remaining outstanding financial commitments under the miner purchase agreements for the existing operations at the Lake Mariner Facility and the Nautilus Cryptomine Facility and (6) the construction activities at the Lake Mariner Facility and the Nautilus Cryptomine Facility and (6) the construction activities at the Lake Mariner Facility and the Nautilus Cryptomine Facility and (6) the construction activities at the Lake Mariner Facility.
+During the nine months ended September 30, 2023, the Company accomplished several notable steps to achieve expected positive cash flows from operations, namely: (1) the Company amended its long-term debt agreement (see Note 9) to, among other changes, remove the fixed principal amortization through April 7, 2024 and, potentially, through maturity, (2) the Company received net proceeds of \$57.7 million through the issuance of shares of our common stock, par value \$0.001 per share (the "Common Stock"), Common Stock warrants and convertible promissory notes, which along with cash flows from operations, is expected to be sufficient to fund the Company's operating expenses in the months prior to achieving a free cash flow positive enterprise (3) commenced mining activities at the Nautilus Cryptomine Facility and the Company deems that it has funded all known and expected capital commitments at that facility, (4) the Company received substantially all contracted miners from the miner suppliers and has no remaining outstanding financial commitments under the miner purchase agreements for the existing operations at the Lake Mariner Facility and the Nautilus Cryptomine Facility, (5) the Company has received the quantity of miners sufficient to fully utilize mining capacity in service at the Lake Mariner Facility for buildings one and two and the Nautilus Cryptomine Facility and (6) the construction activities at the Lake Mariner Facility and the Nautilus Cryptomine Facility are substantially complete as of September 30, 2023, although the Company intends to expand its infrastructure at the Lake Mariner Facility.
 Additionally, if a business need requires its use, the Company has an active ATM Sales Program, which had a remaining capacity of \$162.2 million as of September 30, 2023.
 The issuance of Common Stock under this agreement would be made pursuant to the Company's effective registration statement on Form S-3 (Registration statement No. 333-262226).
-The Company has determined that it is probable that these actions and conditions will allow the Company to generate positive cash flows from operations and be able to realize its assets and discharge its liabilities and commitments in the no
+The Company has determined that it is probable that these actions an